ARCHIVED PROVINCIAL ACTS:

 The federal employee mandate has been implemented under the federal Financial Administration Act.

-These mandates are internal policies of the school, there is NO legislation (legal provision) for the schools to mandate a vaccine policy.
+These mandates are internal policies of the school, there is NO legislation (legal provision) for the schools to mandate a mask or vaccine policy.

 2. PRIVACY LAWS: